minedelve/mytril/docs/90-tools/use-display.md

 ---
+title:
+section:
+head:
   title: Use useDisplay in Mytril for responsive layouts
   description: Learn how to use the useDisplay function in Mytril to create responsive, breakpoint-based content rendering in your Svelte applications.
 Improve user experience with dynamic visibility control.
+features:
+  legacy: 0.4.14
 ---

 # The useDisplay function in Mytril: reactive display in your render DOM {#useDisplay-function-in-mytril}